bensivo/hexagonal-architecture-study/README.md

 And the following are implemented outside of the module:
 - Driver adapter: implementations of driver ports, using a specific framework or protocol (i.e. HTTP controllers)
-- Driven adapters: implementations of deiven ports, using a sepcific framework or protocol (i.e. SQL database)
+- Driven adapters: implementations of driven ports, using a sepcific framework or protocol (i.e. SQL database)

 Code structure is based on the examples found in the book "Event Driven Architecture in Golang" - by Michael Stack